 Trezor and Ledger have coexisted as the leading manufacturers of two of the most popular cryptocurrency hardware wallets in the world since 2014.

 They’re still releasing new products, and this guide compares each of their bestsellers to see how they stack up against one another.

-The prices and information used in this comparison are accurate as of 5 February 2019.
+The prices and information used in this comparison is accurate as of 5 February 2020.

 How does each compare on:

 Trezor vs Ledger: The numbers

 Trezor Model T

 |Price||$59 (around £47)||$55 (around £43.50)||$119 (around £95)||$170 (around £135)|

 |Display||128×32 pixel OLED screen||128×64 pixel OLED screen||128×64 pixel OLED screen||240×240 pixel colour RGB LCD touchscreen|